aditecco/ditecco.me/__source/markdown/dtc-resume.md

 ## 10-12/2012 &mdash; Startup Weekend
 #### Organizer

-I was one of the 3-people-team who organized Startup Weekend Verona 2012, for the first time ever in the city: [&rarr; Startup Weekend Verona 2012](https://web.archive.org/web/20121217072032/http://verona.startupweekend.org/)
+I was one of the 3-people-team who organized [Startup Weekend Verona 2012,](https://web.archive.org/web/20121217072032/http://verona.startupweekend.org/) for the first time ever in the city.

 Organizing a Startup Weekend is no easy task: it involves a lot of planning and the ability to wear many different hats: